dmlc/xgboost/doc/tutorials/spark_estimator.rst

 Starting from XGBoost 2.0.1, stage-level scheduling is automatically enabled.
-Therefore, if you are using Spark standalone cluster version 3.4.0 or higher, we strongly recommend configuring the ``"spark.task.resource.gpu.amount"`` setting as a fractional value.
+Therefore, if you are using Spark standalone cluster version 3.4.0 or higher, we strongly recommend configuring the ``"spark.task.resource.gpu.amount"`` as a fractional value.
 This will enable running multiple tasks in parallel during the ETL phase.
 An example configuration would be ``"spark.task.resource.gpu.amount=1/spark.executor.cores"``.
 However, if you are using a XGBoost version earlier than 2.0.1 or a Spark standalone cluster version below 3.4.0,